Aldaviva/SignalRClientGenerator/Readme.md

 ### Server side

-> ℹ [Strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-9.0#strongly-typed-hubs) are already available built-in to ASP.NET Core SignalR, and they do not use this package.
+> ℹ [Strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs#strongly-typed-hubs) are already available built-in to ASP.NET Core SignalR, and they do not use this package.
 The steps to implement them are repeated here as a reminder, and because the client-side usage depends on the example shared code defined here.
 To see the novel client-side autogeneration, skip to the [Client side](#client-side) section.

 To use strongly-typed server-side hubs, you define an interface for the events sent from server to client, and specify that interface as a generic type parameter for the `Hub<TClient>` that you subclass, as well as any `IHubContext<THub, TClient>` that you inject.
 To define the signatures of the events from the client to the server, you make your `Hub<TClient>` implement the interface of events from the client, and you implement those methods in your hub subclass.

-The names, parameter types, and return types of both these sets of methods, in the hub and client interfaces provide type safety for the messages sent to and from the server.
+The names, parameter types, and return types of both these sets of methods in the hub and client interfaces provide server-side type safety for the messages sent to and from the server.

 #### Example

-##### Shared event definitions in interfaces
+##### Share event definitions in interfaces
 These interfaces should be extracted to a [shared library](https://github.com/Aldaviva/SignalRClientGenerator/tree/master/Sample/Shared) which is depended upon by both the server and client projects.
 These can also inherit from superinterfaces.

 ```cs